 2. Enterprise activities

-In the Enterprise Accelerator the students can complete up to third of their studies in developing their own business idea and enterprise.
-A new degree programme, Entrepreneur’s Degree Programme, is started in autumn 2017.
+In the Enterprise Accelerator (see below) the students can complete up to third of their studies in developing their own business idea and enterprise.
+A new degree programme, Entrepreneur’s Degree Programme, was started in autumn 2017.
 In this programme present and future entrepreneurs as well as those going through business succession link their studies to the functions and development of their own entrepreneurial activities.

 3. Innovation activities